 Skelton transmitter, just NW of Penrith.
 As of 2010 (when Belmont was shortened) it is the tallest structure in the UK.
 The VLF (Very Low Frequency) transmitter is used for communicating with Royal Navy submarines.
 VLF is 3 to 30kHz, compare that with TV at 470MHz to 860MHz, or even FM, at 88MHz, that`s Mega Hertz by the way, not kilo hertz !
 Long wave radio transmissions, like R4 for instance, are in the range 148 to 283 kHz..
 Skelton`s VLF transmissions are 22kHz which, if my maths is correct, equates to a wavelength of about 8.5 miles !
 Unfortunately, data transfer at that frequency is bandwidth limited in a massive way, about 300 bits per second,

 But remember, the lower the frequency and longer the wavelength, the greater the range and the less attenuated by things, like water one assumes........

-On the right we have a picture of Belmont transmitter actually being shortened, this is being accomplished by utilising a "flying jib". (picture courtesy of Rees Thatcher)
+On the left we have a picture of Belmont transmitter actually being shortened, this is being accomplished by utilising a "flying jib". (picture courtesy of Rees Thatcher)

-On the left we have Belmont originally, Skelton, and Belmont shortened, all to scale.
+On the right we have Belmont originally, Skelton, and Belmont shortened, all to scale.